February 27, 2020 | Authored by: Kevin Cancilla

 Who's offering subscriptions?

-It's not just automakers like Nissan and Volvo who are offering subscriptions, as a crop of new businesses have entered the industry built entirely on subscriptions.
+It's not just automakers like Nissan and Volvo who are offering subscriptions, as a crop of new businesses has entered the industry built entirely on subscriptions.
 An example of this emerging class of merchants is Fair, which was profiled by CNBC.
-The company allows subscribers in 12 states to shop for a car on their smartphones and personalize their payment plan.
+The company allows subscribers in 12 states to shop for a car on their smartphones and personalize their payment plans.

 “What we’re doing is giving mobility without going into debt with a car loan,” Founder and CEO Scott Painter told the news outlet.